What Furnace Temperature Should I Use During the Winter?

 Installing a programmable thermostat is a smart way to manage your heating system.
 Add the capability of a control app on a phone or tablet for better access.
 An app provides the ability to make thermostat changes from wherever you are, day or night.
 That includes returning the thermostat setting to normal and getting your space warmed up before you arrive home.

-For up-front pricing and professional results, Lincoln homeowners turn to Wellmann Heating & Air, Inc for their heating and cooling needs.
+For up-front pricing and professional results, Lincoln homeowners turn to Wellmann Heating & Air, Inc for their heating services and cooling needs.
 We’re an authorized Carrier dealer, and we’re A+ rated by the BBB.
 You can rely on us for installations, repairs, maintenance and replacements.
 Our technicians are skilled at working on central and packaged units, geothermal systems, heat pumps and hybrid products.
 We also offer indoor air quality assessments and advice on which devices will work in your home.
 Call us today to learn more about our services.Tags: Winter Furnace Temperature